COVID-19: Hand-washing and hygiene

 Thorough hand hygiene after any cough or sneeze is required.
-The WHO also recommends that individuals wash hands often with soap and water for at least twenty seconds, especially after going to the toilet or when hands are visibly dirty, before eating and after blowing one's nose.
+The WHO also recommends that individuals wash hands often with soap and water for at least 20 seconds, especially after going to the toilet or when hands are visibly dirty, before eating and after blowing one's nose.
 When soap and water are not available, the CDC recommends using an alcohol-based hand sanitiser with at least 60% alcohol.
 For areas where commercial hand sanitisers are not readily available, the WHO provides two formulations for local production.
 In these formulations, the antimicrobial activity arises from ethanol or isopropanol.
-Hydrogen peroxide is used to help eliminate bacterial spores in the alcohol; it is "not an active substance for hand antisepsis."
+Hydrogen peroxide is used to help eliminate bacterial spores in the alcohol; it is "not an active substance for hand antisepsis".
 Glycerol is added as a humectant.

 Social distancing

 Social distancing (also known as physical distancing) includes infection control actions intended to slow the spread of the disease by minimising close contact between individuals.
 Methods include quarantines; travel restrictions; and the closing of schools, workplaces, stadiums, theatres, or shopping centres.
 Individuals may apply social distancing methods by staying at home, limiting travel, avoiding crowded areas, using no-contact greetings, and physically distancing themselves from others.
-Many governments are mandating or recommending social distancing in regions affected by the outbreak.

-Outbreaks have occurred in prisons due to crowding and an inability to enforce adequate social distancing.
+In 2020, outbreaks occurred in prisons due to crowding and an inability to enforce adequate social distancing.
 In the United States, the prisoner population is ageing and many of them are at high risk for poor outcomes from COVID‑19 due to high rates of coexisting heart and lung disease, and poor access to high-quality healthcare.